havisdino/jobhub/README.md

 2. Django ✅
 3. PostgreSQL ✅
 3. RESTful API (In progress)
-4. Natural Language Processing (Transformers) for Autosuggestion (In progress)
+4. NLP for Autosuggestion (In progress)

 ## Getting Started